sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 05-11-2017

+- https://dexecure.com/blog/how-to-create-http2-static-file-server-nodejs-with-examples/ Simple HTTP/2 server in nodejs, with its http2 api.

 # 04-11-2017

 - https://www.cakesolutions.net/teamblogs/typesafety-101-knowing-your-types To resume: Option.get should not exists :-).
 Never break out from the original type.